heitornolla/Sentiment-Analysis-with-Natural-Language-Processing/README.md

 ![Model's LIME Report](explainability/lime.png)

+This graph shows which words weighted the model the most towards a specific prediction.
+Green words weight towards a positive review and red ones, towards a negative review.

 ### SHAP (SHapley Additive exPlanations)
 SHAP provides a more general view.
 Instead of only explaining one prediction, it highlights the most influential words across many reviews.
 The `explainability.py` file loads the trained Logistic Regression model and the TF–IDF pipeline and samples reviews, generating LIME and SHAP visualizations in the `/explainability` folder.

 ![Model's SHAP Report](explainability/shap.png)

+This is an SHAP Summary Plot.
+The Y-axis shows the most important words/features, sorted by overall importance, while the X-axis shows their SHAP value (impact on the model’s output).

+Red means the feature increased the chance of predicting “positive”, and blue means the feature pushed towards “negative”.Their position from left to right define how strong the impact was.

+## Summary
+In this project, we built a sentiment analysis model using Olist’s Brazilian E-Commerce Public Dataset.
+Our objective was to automatically classify customer reviews as positive or negative and to further interpret the model’s decisions using explainability tools.

+The final model is a Logistic Regression classifier, trained on TF–IDF features and optimized with GridSearchCV.
+The training/test split was 80/20, and the model was optimized for F1-score.

+### Results:
+- **Accuracy**: ~88%
+- **F1-score**: 0.82 (negative), 0.91 (positive)
+- **Precision/Recall**: the model is more reliable at detecting positive reviews, but still achieves solid results for negative ones.

+### Explainability:

+**LIME** demonstrated how individual words influence single predictions. **SHAP** provided a global perspective, ranking the most influential words across the dataset.

+Overall, the project achieved its dual goal: building a performant model for sentiment classification and making its predictions transparent and interpretable.